Nutty, buttery, savoury kasha with mushrooms.

-Traditional Jewish food can sometimes seem a bit meat-centric, so I was giddy with delight when I discovered this beautiful new recipe book by Paola Gavin, which is stuffed to the gills with delectable Jewish vegetarian recipes from around the world.
+Traditional Jewish food can sometimes seem a bit meat-centric, so I was giddy with delight when I discovered this beautiful new recipe book by Paola Gavin.
+It’s stuffed to the gills with delectable Jewish vegetarian recipes from around the world.

 The first thing I noticed about Hazana: Jewish Vegetarian Cooking, is that it is a beautiful object, as well as a useful and well-researched recipe book.
-The cover is decorated with stylish illustrations of vegetables, fruits, herbs and spices, and these striking drawings also appear throughout the book, at the start of each new chapter, alongside Jewish proverbs and interesting introductory comments.
-The pages are thick, matt paper which has a lovely feel as you leaf through, browsing the recipes, and the whole book is weighty and impressive.
+The cover is decorated with stylish illustrations of vegetables, fruits, herbs and spices.
+These striking drawings also appear throughout the book, at the start of each new chapter, alongside Jewish proverbs and interesting introductory comments.
+The pages are thick, matt paper which has a lovely feel as you leaf through, and the whole book is weighty and impressive.

 The chapters cover appetisers and salads, soups, pasta and dumplings, grains, main courses, eggs, vegetables, and desserts.
-There are also lengthy and highly informative sections about Jewish holidays and festivities, and Jewish history and culture, which help to give the recipes context and also provide a valuable background for readers/cooks without much knowledge of Judaism or the Jewish people.
+There are also highly informative sections about Jewish holidays and festivities, and Jewish history and culture.
+These help to give the recipes context and also provide a valuable background for readers without much knowledge of Judaism or the Jewish people.

-There are of course many familiar Jewish vegetarian dishes in this book, although perhaps not as many as I anticipated, and a great deal of new (to me!) and interesting ones.
-On my ‘to make’ list are Algerian tomato, onion and egg salad (Slata tomatem), Russian potato dumplings stuffed with curd cheese and chives (Pampushki), and a fantastic sounding Moroccan dish – artichoke and broad bean tajine with green olives and ginger (Tajine d’artichauts et de feves).
+There are of course many familiar Jewish vegetarian dishes in this book, although perhaps not as many as I anticipated.
+I found a great deal of new (to me!) and interesting ones.
+On my ‘to make’ list are Algerian tomato, onion and egg salad (Slata tomatem); Russian potato dumplings stuffed with curd cheese and chives (Pampushki); and a fantastic sounding Moroccan dish – artichoke and broad bean tajine with green olives and ginger (Tajine d’artichauts et de feves).

-As well as the gorgeous drawings, Hazana is also illustrated with mouth-watering photographs of some of the dishes, all of which entice the reader to get into the kitchen and get busy cooking up something delicious!
-The recipes are generally straightforward and have modest lists of ingredients, although some call for speciality items such as regional cheeses or slightly unusual seasonings like caraway or pomegranate molasses.
-With the exception of some of the cheeses, I doubt it would be too hard to find any of the ingredients, assuming you live in or near a modern, diverse city.
+As well as the gorgeous drawings, Hazana is also illustrated with mouth-watering photographs of some of the dishes.
+These all entice the reader into the kitchen to get busy cooking up something delicious!
+The recipes are generally straightforward and have modest lists of ingredients.
+However, a few call for speciality items such as regional cheeses or slightly unusual seasonings like caraway or pomegranate molasses.
+With the exception of some of the cheeses, I doubt it would be too hard to search out any of the ingredients.

 Many of the recipes in Hazana call for eggs and dairy products, so while this is a great book for vegetarians, it would be less useful for vegans.
-And while the author notes the prohibition in kosher cooking of serving milk and meat dishes togtether, she has missed the opportunity to offer parve substitutions in some of the more obvious candidates – for instance a potato and carrot kugel lists butter as one of the ingredients, but I suspect that many readers might want to serve this at a meaty meal.
-I doubt that figuring out modifications would be beyond the abilities of any competent cook, however.
+And while the author notes the prohibition in kosher cooking of serving milk and meat dishes togtether, she has missed the opportunity to offer parve substitutions in some of the more obvious candidates.
+For instance, a potato and carrot kugel lists butter as one of the ingredients.
+However I suspect that many readers might want to serve this at a meaty meal.
+I doubt that figuring out modifications would be beyond the abilities of any competent cook though.

-Overall, Hazana: Jewish Vegetarian Cooking is a gorgeous, inspiring book, that would be a terrific addition to the kitchen library of vegetarians and meat-eaters alike – and regardless of their religion or ethnicity!
-It is published by Quadrille and is available from Amazon and all good bookshops, RRP £25.
+Overall, Hazana: Jewish Vegetarian Cooking is a gorgeous, inspiring book.
+It would be a terrific addition to the kitchen library of vegetarians and meat-eaters alike – and regardless of their religion or ethnicity!
+Hazana is published by Quadrille and is available from Amazon and all good bookshops, RRP £25.

 Want deliciously easy, family-friendly recipes like this one delivered straight to your inbox?
 Click here to sign up.
 (Of course, I’ll never pass on your email address to anyone.)